China–Somalia relations: Somali Democratic Republic 1969–1991

+China supported Somalia during the Ogaden War, which saw the Somali army and insurgents fighting for independence from Ethiopia face off against Soviet, Cuban and Ethiopian forces.
+However, Beijing offered only nominal military support to Mogadishu, instead focusing on taking over the efforts of abandoned Soviet projects.
+Following the war, China maintained a 3,000 man presence in Somalia.

 Present-day

 Somali Civil War

 In January 1991, the Chinese embassy in Mogadishu closed down operations due to the start of the civil war in Somalia.
 Despite the departure of most Chinese officials, the two countries maintained a small trading relationship in the ensuing years.
 Total trade volume in 2002 was US$3.39 million, with Somalia exporting US$1.56 million of goods to China and importing $1.83 million.

 From 2000 to 2011, approximately seven Chinese development projects were launched in Somalia.
 These initiatives included $6 million in economic assistance, donation of anti-malaria drugs, and $3 million in debt relief.

 2010s

 Following the establishment of the Federal Government of Somalia in mid-2012, the Chinese authorities reaffirmed their support for the Somali government and called on the international community to strengthen its commitment to the Somali peace process.
 China's Permanent Representative to the UN, Li Baodong, also emphasized his administration's support for the Somali federal government's stabilization plan, including the latter's efforts at "implementing an interim Constitution, carrying out its six-point plan, strengthening institutional capacity, exercising government functions and extending effective authority over all its national territory."

 In August 2013, follow a meeting with Chinese Vice Premier Wang Yang, Somalia's Foreign Minister Fowziya Yusuf Haji Adan announced that the Somali authorities looked forward to cooperation with the Chinese government in the energy, infrastructure, national security and agriculture sectors, among others.
 Wang also praised the traditional friendship between both nations and re-affirmed China's commitment to the Somali peace process.